Read in 3 minutes

 apt manager.
 Use pip to install python modules globally only if there is no package available.

-Usually you would use pip inside a virtual environments only.
+Usually, you would use pip inside a virtual environment only.
 Python

-In the following sections we will show you how install pip for both Python 2
+In the following sections, we will show you how to install pip for both Python 2

 pip and Python 3

 apt package manager.

 Follow the steps below to install Pip for Python 2 on your Debian system:

 Install pip for Python 2 and all of its dependencies: